 Underbody: The underbody is frequently exposed to corrosive substances such as those used on icy roads or to control dust.
-It is very important to remove these substances, otherwise rust may form on the floor pan, frame, fuel lines and around the exhaust system.
-At the end of winter, the underbody should be thoroughly flushed with plain water, being careful to clean those areas where mud and dirt may accumulate.
+It is very important to remove these substances from the underbody, otherwise rust may form on the floor pan, frame, fuel lines and exhaust system.
+At the end of winter, the underbody should be thoroughly flushed with plain water, in those areas where mud and dirt may have accumulated.
 For additional information, refer to the "Appearance and care" section of this manual.